 Areas of Knowledge

-25 credits must be completed in each Area of Knowledge.
-At least 10 credits in each Area must be completed in courses offered by UW Bothell.
-The Areas of Knowledge are: Visual, Literary and Performing Arts (VLPA), Individuals and Societies (I&S), and Natural World (NW).
+25 credits must be completed in each Area of Knowledge.The Areas of Knowledge are: Visual, Literary and Performing Arts (VLPA), Individuals and Societies (I&S), and Natural World (NW).

-Lower Division Credit Policy
+Upper Division Credit Policy

-With the exception of the General Electives, courses taken to satisfy AES major requirements must be completed in matriculated status.
+Courses taken to satisfy AES major requirements must be completed in matriculated status.

-Admitted prior to Autumn Quarter, 2014?
+Admitted prior to Autumn Quarter, 2016?

-American and Ethnic Studies Learning Objectives
+American & Ethnic Studies Learning Objectives

-1) Think critically about the relationship between power, inequality, resistance, difference, and social and environmental justice in the United States and in relation to the larger world.
+- Think critically about the relationship between power, inequality, resistance, difference, and social and environmental justice in the United States and in relation to the larger world.

-2) Explore how structures of power in the Americas have constituted and been constituted by diverse and intersecting categories such as race, place, ethnicity, gender, sexuality, class, nationality, and ability.
+- Explore how structures of power in the Americas have constituted and been constituted by diverse and intersecting categories such as race, place, ethnicity, gender, sexuality, class, nationality, and ability.

-3) Research American cultures in both the past and the present using a variety of sources, including literary texts, historical archives, film, photographs, comics, newspapers, oral histories, sound recordings, and government documents.
+- Research American cultures in both the past and the present using a variety of sources, including literary texts, historical archives, film, photographs, comics, newspapers, oral histories, sound recordings, and government documents.

-4) Develop creative, collaborative, and intersectional approaches for the study of the Americas.
+- Develop creative, collaborative, and intersectional approaches for the study of the Americas.

-5) Apply critical and interdisciplinary knowledge within a range of academic, professional, and community-based settings.
+- Apply critical and interdisciplinary knowledge within a range of academic, professional, and community-based settings.